Office 365 Dashboard

 If you click on the Total Operations bar in the bar graph (or on the Total Operations legend entry), you will be routed to the Total Operations and Unique Operations measure graphs.
 With the help of these graphs, you can look at how many operations and how many unique operations were performed every 8 hours during the last 2 days.
 If sudden and significant spikes are noticed in the operations count, it could be a cause for concern, as it hints at 'suspicious' activity.
 These graphs will not only highlight such anomalies, but will also pinpoint which service was impacted and when.

-Figure 31 : The measure graphs that appear when
+Figure 31 : The Total and Unique Operations measure graphs

 Scrolling down this page, you will find the Unique Users and Unique Client IPs measure graphs (see Figure 32).